 You know Real Techniques; everyone knows Real Techniques.
-If a light hasn’t gone off in your mind yet, we advise you to hit your local drugstore, stat!
-With their color-coded handles, and affordable pricing there is no question why the brand is loved by beauty aficionados everywhere.
+If a light has not gone off in your mind yet, we advise you to hit your local drugstore, stat!
+With their color-coded handles and affordable pricing, there is no question why the brand is loved by beauty aficionados everywhere.
 They first launched the brand in 2011 and according to Haste, “There was no other makeup brush brand, especially not one built around social media.
 There were only prestige brands that were in store.
 You couldn’t really get brushes off the shelf.”

 On top of their business acumen, the sisters are extraordinarily nice.
 (If they wanted to adopt me, I would jump ship from my biological family real quick.)
 Keep reading for more on the brand, their iconic beauty sponge and makeup pro tips.

 Q: How did you both get into the world of makeup?

 Nicola Haste: We got into makeup because our auntie was a very successful makeup artist.
 When we were growing up, her life looked really glamorous and she was doing all these amazing shoots.
 When we left school and decided that [makeup artistry] was what we wanted to do, our mum encouraged us.
 We both went to college and studied for a two-year diploma in media makeup and then worked in stores — doing the normal freelance and whatnot.
 Then [we] started on YouTube before anyone else was on YouTube.

 Q: Is beauty school necessary or are there enough tools on the internet to learn professional makeup artistry by yourself?